vslokesh05/Car_Sales_Database_Management_System-Database-Solution/README.md

 # Car_Sales_Database_Management_System-Database-Solution
 Data Source
 -----------
 - I have used car sales data to build this project.
-We utilized "faker" package in python to mock the data for our use case.
-Initially before BCNF normalization we created the data for 6 tables and later these tables are normalized using BCNF to decompose them into 9 tables.
+I utilized "faker" package in python to mock the data for our use case.
+Initially before BCNF normalization I created the data for 6 tables and later these tables are normalized using BCNF to decompose them into 9 tables.

 - The script used to generate the "data_gen.ipynb" is added to this project module for further reference.